About Us

 In 2004, the U.S. Congress passed the Highlands Conservation Act, authorizing the Department of the Interior, through the U.S. Fish and Wildlife Service, to provide grant funding to state agencies to purchase and conserve land from willing sellers.
 This funding is appropriated annually under the Land and Water Conservation Fund, and each grant is matched at least dollar for dollar by the recipient.

-The Highlands Conservation Act authorizes the U.S. Fish and Wildlife Service and the U.S. Forest Service to work together to help the Highland states, local governments, non-profits and private landowners to conserve the land and natural resources of the Highlands region.
+We work with the U.S. Forest Service to help the Highland states, local governments, non-profits and private landowners conserve the land and natural resources of the Highlands region.
+Since passage of the Highlands Conservation Act, more than 16,000 acres of vital conservation land have been permanently protected.

 Projects supported by the Highlands Conservation Act grant program address key conservation objectives laid out under the Highlands Conservation Act.
 These projects prioritize important stewardship goals such as: